cronvel/rest-query/doc/common-context.md

 	* serializer `Function` (optional) the serializer to use, default to JSON.stringify()
 	* serializerArg (optional) an extra argument to pass to the serializer

+* collectionNode `Object` instance of `restQuery.collectionNode` of the context of this hook
+* objectNode `Object` (optional) instance of `restQuery.objectNode` of the context of this hook
+* parentObjectNode `Object` (optional) instance of `restQuery.objectNode` of the context of this hook, is set when the `objectNode` property does not make sense (e.g. POST on a collection)
+* document `Object` (optional) the targeted/created document in its final state.
+* incomingDocument `Object` (optional) a whole document to create or that will overwrite another.
+* patchDocument `Object` (optional) a patch to apply on a existing document.
+* existingDocument `Object` (optional) if set, it is an existing document about to be patched or overwritten.
+* linker `Object` (optional) the objectNode that linked the document